 All other ports you'd require, including two USB 3.1 sockets, Ethernet, the aforementioned HDMI and an AUX hole for the PlayStation Camera (yes, some people still use that, honest), are present and correct.

-- HDR capable (if you have compatible TV connected) for some games
+- HDR capable (if you have compatible 4K TV connected), only applicable for certain games

 - Full HD 1080p maximum output resolution (Pro offers 4K 2160p maximum)

-In terms of gaming, its primary function, the standard PS4 is superb - only bettered by the much more expensive PS4 Pro or Xbox One X.
+In terms of gaming – its primary function, but of course – the standard PS4 is superb.
+It's only bettered by the much more expensive PS4 Pro or Xbox One X.

-All PlayStation 4 models now have HDR support for relevant games and media content.
+All PlayStation 4 models now have high dynamic range (HDR) support for relevant games and media content.
 Yep, you don't have to have a PS4 Pro for that.

-Patches over the last year or so have added plenty of new features and, while it isn't quite as complex as the Xbox One dashboard, we find it is easier to navigate and get to the most important aspects – namely playing games.
+Patches over the years have added plenty of new features and, while it isn't quite as complex as the Xbox One dashboard, we find it is easier to navigate and get to the most important aspects – namely playing games.